This article was written by Nabil Ould-Brahim.

-You’re probably thinking, if everything is going so well then why write this at all? …. well, this is one of those times where you really get an excellent outside perspective of how processes that you deal with every day in your business can feel scary or leave your customers feeling uncertain of the status of the potential success of the work.
+This was one of those times where you really get an excellent outside perspective of how processes that you deal with every day in your business can leave your customers feeling scared or uncertain.

-At this point, you’re probably thinking like us, well if he’s that good at what he does then why hasn’t he figured it out?
+At this point, you’re probably thinking well if he’s that good at what he does then why didn’t he figure it out?
 This isn’t our problem.

 …. and you’re right.
 So we called him late the night prior to ask.

 Much to our pleasure, he answered the phone and our questions.

 It turned out that the seller’s lawyers were not aware that the sale was happening until our lawyer sent them a message five days prior to the closing.
 Their legal team was frantically trying to validate the sale, contacting the city/township, contacting the utilities just to calculate the final amount owing to the seller.

 This is where the “Aha” moment struck me.

 It’s the same steps over and over again.
 There were two voices in my head….
 Michelle’s voice saying “That which is repeatable is automatable” and Lisa Larter’s voice saying “You need to work on your expectation management”.

 When we found out that our lawyer was waiting on the other legal team, we were not only reassured in the house closing but in the decision to hire him for this very purpose.
 All our worries and fleeting thoughts could have all been avoided if we were notified of this pre-emptively.
 That’s the expectation management.

 How easy would it be to make that automatic?